-The Board Charter prescribes that the Chairman of the Board should be an independent director and details his responsibilities.
-Hutch Ranck has been non-executive Chairman since 1 May 2014 and is determined by the Board to be independent.
+The Board Charter requires that the Chairman of the Board be an independent Director and details his responsibilities.

+Hutch Ranck has been Non-Executive Chairman since 1 May 2014 and is determined by the Board to be independent.

 The Chairman's role includes: